Health Sciences (HLSC)

+This course focuses on Stetson's Health and Wellness Value.
 Designed as an introductory course in nutrition for students pursuing careers in healthrelatedfields, this course provides a scientifically-based introduction to nutrition and howit relates to health and disease.
 Students will acquire a thorough understanding of basicnutrition for their own health and wellness.

 HLSC 201.
 Anatomy & Physiology I. 1 Unit.